When it comes to installing radiators, a lot of jargon is thrown around and potential customers don’t know what’s what.

 We can all agree that all these engineering terminologies are very confusing and if we are to make a well-informed purchase, it’s best if we can make sense of what these terms mean.

-The team at Great Rads understand that it can all be a little overwhelming at times, which is often why we end up putting the task off for so long.
+As professional radiator suppliers, Great Rads understands that it can all be a little overwhelming at times, which is often why we end up putting the task off for so long.
 So, we’ve put together a radiator glossary that will give you a complete snapshot of all the terms used!

 Characteristics of a Radiator